CHARLOTTE DRAYCOTT SC

 She has wide experience of appeal work at all levels.

-She has been an Advisory Editor of Hong Kong Archbold since its inception.
+She was an Advisory Editor of Hong Kong Archbold from its inception.

-A panel member of the Higher Rights Assessment Board
+She is panel member of the Higher Rights Assessment Board.

 HKSAR v Shum Chiu (HKSAR v Wong Hung Ki & Another)